gooddata/gooddata-ui-sdk/libs/sdk-ui-tests/README.md

 different valid instances of props applicable for that visualization.

-The test scenarios for one type of visualization are defined once and are then used as inputs for parameterized Jest snapshot tests and creation of stories to be captured as screenshots using backstop.
+The test scenarios for one type of visualization are defined once and are then used as inputs for parameterized vitest snapshot tests and creation of stories to be captured as screenshots using backstop.

 Because the scenarios exercise various combinations of visualization input props according to prop type defined for that visualization, they are a natural indicator of breaking API changes.
 See following